Join Here | Log In

 Diseases rooted in chronic inflammation include:[ref][ref]

-Over the past decade or so, researchers discovered the mechanisms through which inflammation is resolved.
+Chronic inflammation is a big problem, but… inflammation is only half the story.
+Over the past decade or so, researchers have discovered the mechanisms through which inflammation is resolved.
 This paradigm-shifting research can be summed up as:

-the resolution of inflammation is an active process.
+The resolution of inflammation is an active process.

 Inflammation doesn’t just fade away like doctors used to think.
 Instead, the resolution of inflammation is an active process.
 Pro-resolution molecules are produced to both halt the inflammatory processes and initiate a bunch of processes to clean up and return the tissue to homeostasis.